 You can save ppt-files with OpenOffice.
 So just go ahaed and save the odp-files you would like to memorize with OpenCards as PowerPoint (ppt) file.
 Next, you can add them to a category in the OpenCards category view.

 No. OpenCards is a stand-application that just reads ppt-files.
-This means, you can even use OpenCards under Linux, where no PowerPoint is available.
+This means, you can even use OpenCards under Linux, where PowerPoint is not available.
 Just use LibreOffice/OpenOffice to create flashcards sets (which you need to save as ppt instead of odp.

 OpenOffice is free as it is OpenCards, and it’s just a snap to get both running on your system right today.